brson/wasm-opt-rs/notes.md

 ```

-todo caveats

 ## Summary

 We decided to build this after [a recent experience][arexp]
 with [`cargo-contract`], the tool for building [Ink!] programs,
-in which we had to go "outside" the Rust ecosystem to find and install `wasm-opt`.
+in which we had to go "outside" the Rust ecosystem to find and install `wasm-opt`
+(downloading and extracting a tarball from GitHub, setting up `PATH`).
 A minor inconvenience,
 but as a Rust programmer working with a Rust toolset I want to `cargo install` whenever I can.

-Many platforms that use WebAssembly as their VM end up creating their own
+Many platforms that use wasm as their VM end up creating their own
 tools for building and packaging their wasm programs,
 and many of those delegate to `wasm-opt` to shrink their output.
 So making `wasm-opt` available as a Rust crate seemed like
 an obviously useful thing to do for both [`cargo-contract`]
 and any Rust-based wasm-targetting tools.

 We proposed [a w3f grant] to build it,
 which was accepted gladly.
 As a grant application this project was a slam dunk:
-clear benefit, clear scope, low risk;
+clear benefit, clear scope, low risk.
-and it worked out almost exactly as expected.
+And it worked out almost exactly as expected.

 We had the opportunity to use the [`cxx`] crate,
 which creates safe Rust bindings to C++ code,